-> This feature is available in the following instances:
+This feature is available in the following instances:

-- UPDATE While will update the graph and display the accumulated results after each block is acquired.
+- for Histogram graphs when the measurement sequence is multi-block and the total number of measurements exceeds the memory size (text on the Function menu reads, "Results will be most recently acquired block").
+At the completion of the measurement sequence, the Histogram graph always contains the cumulative results. - 1.
+UPDATE While will update the graph and display the accumulated results after each block is acquired.
 This mode is often referred to as a "growing histogram".
 It is useful for observing trends after only a few blocks to help determine if the measurement is appropriate. - 2.
 UPDATE After will cause the graph to display the accumulated results only after the final block of the measurement sequence is acquired.
 This typically results in a faster acquisition, since time is not taken to periodically update the display during acquisition.

-- for Time Variation graphs when the measurement sequence is multi-block and the total number of measurements exceed the memory size (text on the Function menu reads, "Results will be most recently acquired block"). - 1.
-If the results are not averaged, 'Update While' will cause each block of data to be displayed as it is acquired.
+- for Time Variation graphs when the measurement sequence is multi-block and the total number of measurements exceed the memory size (text on the Function menu reads, "Results will be most recently acquired block"). - If the results are not averaged, 'Update While' will cause each block of data to be displayed as it is acquired.
 There is no accumulation of data across blocks.
 'Update After' will cause only the last block of the measurement sequence to be displayed. - 2.
 If the results are being averaged (see Frequency/Period Measurements), 'UPDATE While' will cause a graph of the accumulated averaged results to be displayed after each block is acquired.
 The last block displayed represents the average of all the blocks acquired.
 'UPDATE After' will cause only one graph to be displayed at the end of the measurement sequence.
 It will represent the average of all the blocks acquired.

-View Channel VIEW Channel Α В (A C) (B C)
+View Channel

+VIEW CHANNEL

+A B

+(A

+(B